Germany, Luxembourg & France Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 2 Departure

-After an included breakfast this morning, complimentary transportation to Luxembourg City Airport will be provided (an approximately 15-minute drive, depending on traffic) for your departing flight.
+After an included breakfast this morning, complimentary transportation to Luxembourg City Airport will be provided—a drive of approximately 15 minutes, depending on traffic—for your departing flight.

 Included Meals: Breakfast